-Yasunori Nomura works at the intersection of theoretical particle physics, cosmology, quantum gravity, and quantum information.
+Yasunori works at the intersection of theoretical particle physics, cosmology, quantum gravity, and quantum information.
 His current research focus includes the black hole information problem, holographic descriptions of spacetime, and multiverse cosmology.
-Recently, he has been developing a holographic description of spacetime beyond the conventional framework of AdS/CFT correspondence, relating the tensor network descriptions of quantum states to a certain geometric flow in general spacetime.
+Recently, he has been developing a holographic description of spacetime beyond the conventional framework of AdS/CFT correspondence, by relating the tensor network descriptions of quantum states to a certain geometric flow in general spacetime.
 Yasunori has also made critical advances on the long-standing black hole information puzzle, in particular introducing the idea that the well-known thermality of black holes results from chaotic entanglement between hard and soft modes near the horizon region.
 This work has shed new light on the way black holes process quantum information.

 Find out more about Yasunori Nomura’s research at the University of California here.